 Greg Martin coordinated planning, design and permitting with 19 separate agencies as 27 holes near Chicago and O’Hare airport were converted to 18.
 The project also entailed improving golf conditions, relieving downstream and on-course flooding, providing environmental benefit, improving water and habitat quality, and providing connectivity to other preserve properties within the Salt Creek corridor.

 The Refuge Golf Course (Mississippi)

-Built in 1998, the course struggled to keep holes open after heavy rains, and the aging irrigation system was inefficient.
+Built in 1998 on wetlands-dotted property less than five minutes from the Jackson-Evers International Airport, this daily-fee course struggled to keep holes open after heavy rains, and the aging irrigation system was inefficient.
 Holes were crowded by invasive tree species causing loss of turf and soil loss from erosion.
-A full course renovation by Nathan Crace was put in place to remedy these and other issues.
+A full course renovation by Nathan Crace remedied these and other issues.

 Willow Oaks Country Club (Virginia)

 Willow Oaks borders the James River, and every time the waters in the James rose, half of the private club’s course flooded due to lack of water flow control into and out of the property.
 Lester George created new flood channels to alleviate flooding and effectively manage the flow of water.